Paper vs. Pixels: Which Wedding Invitation Is Best?

 The negative side of sending paper invitations is that they generally cost a lot of money.
 Not only to design and print but also to send.
 Stamps can cost upwards of .50 cents each depending on the weight of the invitation.
 So if you invite 200 guests to a wedding, you could be spending approximately $100 in stamps alone.
 This is a hefty bill for budget conscientious brides and grooms.
 The average price for wedding invitations on top of that is $241.
 So, if you are willing to spend around $400 for wedding invitations alone, then paper invitations may be a perfect option for you.

-Since brides and grooms can design their own paper invitations, they are also very personal and are seen as another decorative piece for the wedding.
+Laura Damiano Designs shares that personalized invitations can also help to set the tone for the overall vibe and theme of the wedding, allowing guests to have a better idea of what to expect on the wedding day.
 They are a great keepsake and are often used in pictures.
 While most newlyweds will appreciate the keepsake memories of a paper invitation, it is likely that guests will soon throw away the item.
 This is why it is more important to create an invitation that you love.
 Not just trying to impress guests.

 If you are a non-traditional bride, sending online invitations might be a great option for you.
 Online invitations allow for flexibility and control when it comes to inviting people to your wedding.
 With online invitations, you do not have to pay for the extra costs of shipping and printing.
 This could potentially save you hundreds of dollars.
 So if you are a very budget-conscious couple, this may be a great option for you.